|Major John Coffinberry

 onto the road.
 In a letter home, John told

 of how walking on the gravel trail was

 recalled that he witnessed "Japanese

 Discipline."
-If a prisoner fell, he was kicked
+If a Japanese soldier fell, he

 At one point, John saw Filipino civilians who were making their way down the road.
 He could not believe how thin they were.
 Yes, he and the other soldiers had been hungry, but these people had starved.

 The POWs made their way north against the flow of Japanese troops who were moving south.
 At Limay on April 11th, they were put into a school yard and told that the officers would be driven to the POW camp.
 There, he and Major Havelock Nelson shared a can of mushroom soup.